Technical Integration

 .NET Client Integration

-.NET clients can use the Payroll Engine at code level with the Client Services.
+.NET clients can use the Payroll Engine at code level with the Client SDK.
 Examples of the use of Client Services are the Payroll Console and the Web Application.

 Report Integration

 The Payroll Engine Clients are using by default the FastReport solution.
-To integrate another report engine, the IDataMerge interface from the payroll core project needs to be implemented.
+To integrate another report engine, the IDocumentService interface from the payroll core project needs to be implemented.

 Webhooks